adrianlua03/ENG1003_w1_Group10/README.md

 ## → Adding Checkpoints
 ### a.
 Methodology

-In this task, the A_Star algorithm code first studied for its mechanism and then manipulated to fit the task.
+In this task, the A_Star algorithm code first studied for its mechanism and then modified to fit the task.
 In the code, two functions called "planning" and "calc_final_path" were used to plan and calculate the total cost required for the entire path.
 To add checkpoints, these functions were simply multiplied to three  secions (planning1, 2, 3 and calc_final_path1, 2, 3).
 Each of these function pairs calculate the minimum cost to travel from one point to another (start to checkpoint 1, checkpoint 1 to 2, checkpoint 2 to goal).
 The variables in each function was simply changed to represent different points.
 The additional points, along with the animations of each paths, were then defined in the main function.

 Since the checkpoints were required to be located inside each cost-consuming area, the group randomly chose points in these areas, making sure that they did not coincide with the original path plan.